ClojureBridge/curriculum/outline/intro.md

 #### Parentheses <button class="link" ng-model="block31" ng-click="block31=!block31">Details</button>

-> The first thing you notice are parentheses, probably.
-Parentheses
+> Notice the parentheses.
+Parentheses enclose instructions to the
-> enclose instructions to the computer in Clojure.
+> computer in Clojure.
 A left parenthesis
 > is the start of the instruction, and a matching right parenthesis is
 > the end of enclosing instruction.
 Normally, Clojure code has a lot
 > of nested parentheses, on other words, nested enclosing instructions.